saltstack/salt/doc/ref/configuration/minion.rst

 ``id``
 ------

-Default: hostname (as returned by the Python call: ``socket.getfqdn()``)
+Default: the system's hostname (as returned by the Python function ``socket.getfqdn()``)

-Explicitly declare the id for this minion to use, if left commented the id will be the hostname as returned by the Python call: ``socket.getfqdn()`` Since Salt uses detached ids it is possible to run multiple minions on the same machine but with different ids, this can be useful for Salt compute clusters.
+Explicitly declare the id for this minion to use.
+Since Salt uses detached ids it is possible to run multiple minions on the same machine but with different ids.
+This can be useful for Salt compute clusters.

 .. code-block:: yaml